polypoly-eu/polyPod/platform/core/README.md

 ```

 ## Building for platforms

+Note: RDF functionality is disabled until fully developed, to build core with RDF pass `FEATURES="poly_rdf"` to `make`.

 It is required to run `make` in a bash terminal.
 MacOS and Linux systems terminal should
 already have everything needed.
 On Windows, a terminal application like